mogd001/metservice-visualisation/README.md

 # MetService Visualisation

-A set of visualisation's which show recent observed and forecast rainfall data, both at a regional level and at a site-specific level.
+A set of visualisation's which show recent observed and forecast rainfall, both at a regional level and at a site-specific level.

 Generates: